2 Control flow, structs, modules and types

 _ = eu;

-As we described at Section 2.4, when you put a dot before a struct literal, the type of this struct literal is automatically inferred by the zig compiler.
+As we described in Section 2.4, when you put a dot before a struct literal, the type of this struct literal is automatically inferred by the zig compiler.
 In essence, the zig compiler will look for some hint of what is the type of that struct.
-It can be the type annotation of an function argument, or the return type annotation of the function that you are using, or the type annotation of a variable.
-If the compiler do find such type annotation, then, it will use this type in your literal struct.
+This hint can be the type annotation of a function argument, or the return type annotation of the function that you are using, or the type annotation of an existing object.
+If the compiler does find such type annotation, it will use this type in your literal struct.

-Anonymous structs are very commom to use in function arguments in Zig.
+Anonymous structs are very commonly used as inputs to function arguments in Zig.
 One example that you have seen already constantly, is the print() function from the stdout object.
 This function takes two arguments.
 The first argument, is a template string, which should contain string format specifiers in it, which tells how the values provided in the second argument should be printed into the message.

 const std = @import("std");